jaeyo03/PoisngOttae/README.md

 - Show a health-related website using WebView.

 ### Pose Analysis
-- ㅇㅇ
+- Choose the pose you want to follow.
+Then you can shoot your pose with the camera.
+Or you can get a photo from the gallery.
+- Then you will have your angle for you pose.
+The app will compare your angles with the answer pose.
+- Also, you can have real time analysis of your pose.
+In real time analysis, it automatically capture your pose and show your result.

 ### Map
-- By importing Naver API, it shows the information and location of gyms near your current location (Gongneung).
+- By importing Naver API, it shows the information and location of gyms near your current location (Seoultech).

 ### Post
 - You can create a post with a photo or just a post.